spiffe/spiffe.io/content/docs/latest/planning/extending.md

 # Authoring SPIRE plugins

-Refer to the [Spire Plugin SDK](https://github.com/spiffe/spire-plugin-sdk) GitHub page for documentation and templates that you can use to code your own SPIRE plugins.
+Refer to the [SPIRE Plugin SDK](https://github.com/spiffe/spire-plugin-sdk) GitHub page for documentation and templates that you can use to code your own SPIRE plugins.

 # Node Attestor plugins